Ian Happ Player Props: Cubs vs. Pirates

-On Tuesday, Ian Happ (batting .152 in his past 10 games) and the Chicago Cubs face the Pittsburgh Pirates, whose starting pitcher will be Luis Ortiz.
-First pitch is at 8:05 PM ET.
+Ian Happ, who is hitting .194 over his past 10 games, will be in action for the Chicago Cubs versus the Pittsburgh Pirates Wednesday at 8:05 PM ET.

-He had a hitless showing in his last game (0-for-5) against the Giants.
+In his most recent game, he racked up four RBI (going 1-for-2 with a home run and a walk) against the Pirates.

 Ian Happ Game Info & Props vs. the Pirates